lostpanda85/vs-live-notes/wednesday.md

 * Get good at CLI as pipelines are just running CLI Commands behind the scenes
 * Each pipeline step runs in its own process.

-## Boiling the Frog: Implementing a Modern Message-Based Architecture without anyone noticing
+## Boiling the Frog: Implementing a modern message-based Architecture without anyone noticing

 * Hazel Bohon

+(See slides)

+### Why Modernize?

+* Easier to maintain
+* Easier to onboard
+* More reliable, more secure, more robust
+* Easier to change and deliver business value

+### Why messaged-based?

+* Decoupled
+* Fault tolerance
+* Scalability